 Who is the first person you look for when you look at a group photo?
 Yourself, of course.
 You want to see if your hair looks right.
 You want to be sure you’re not blinking, there’s nothing in your teeth and that you’re not a victim of red-eye.
 If it’s an old photo, you want to be sure you have an excuse for the clothes you were wearing.

-Similarly, learners always try to find themselves in a presentation.
+Similarly, as soon as you start a presentation, learners try to find themselves in the presentation.
 How does this information relate to them?
 How will they be able to use this information tomorrow?
 While the answers to these questions may seem self-evident to a presenter, the answers are not always that self-evident to the learners.

-This is why the first several minutes of a presentation should be an attempt to anchor your content to the learners’ own experiences.
+This is why the start of a presentation should be an attempt to anchor your content to the learners’ own experiences.

 You may also find it helpful to do a messy start icebreaker.

 Before you design your next presentation or webinar, here are five ideas to anchor your brilliant ideas, thoughts, and knowledge to your learners’ experiences:

 Before launching into Malcolm Knowles’ theories on adult learning, it could be helpful to ask your learners to share some of their own best and worst learning experiences.
 When a participant volunteers that he appreciated high school science class because he could do lab experiments and it made the learning “real”, it becomes a lot easier for everyone to relate to Knowles’ insistence on ensuring the content is relevant.

 2. Lead Your Audience in Guided Imagery or Tell a Brief Story